ManticoreGamesInc/platform-documentation/src/core_api.md

 ### CoreDebug

-The CoreDebug API contains functions that may be useful for debugging.
+The CoreDebug namespace contains functions that may be useful for debugging.

 | Class Function | Return Type | Description | Tags |
 | -------------- | ----------- | ----------- | ---- |